fafalone/UIRibbonDemos/README.md

 # UIRibbonDemos
 ## Windows UI Ribbon Framework Demos

+**Update (August 1st): Intermediate Demo updated.**\
+Bug fix: Toggle button for context tabs wasn't working. \
+Bug fix: Shield icon wasn't replaced with app icon when running from IDE.\
+I have not been able to get Recent Items pinning working correctly... this version implements a method I found that should supposedly read the changes to pinned status, but it's returning false always for every item.
+There is code that gets an updated pin status if you click the item.
+I've left all my debug code for this in, and activated the IUIEventLogger, if anyone wantsto play around with this.
+Will keep working on it but didn't want to delay the other fixes.

 **Update (July 30th): Intermediate Demo updated!** Since the Recent Items category was there, I thought filling it shouldn't wait for the advanced demo.
 Details at end of readme.

 **Update (July 28th): The Intermediate Demo is now available!
 Scroll down to check it out!** The finished project is UIRibbonDemoIntermediateA.twinproj, and the intermediates are the ones with an I suffix.